DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-instruction/spring-week-11-ect-teaching-challenge.md

 next_path: "/ambition-institute/year-1-instruction/spring-week-11-ect-reflect"
 ---

 Ms Crosby is increasingly pleased that her questioning is prompting classroom talk but she is unsure how best to structure it to ensure it is having the intended effect.
-How can she keep pupils talking ‘on-task’ and what groups are best for pupils to learn in?
+How can she keep pupils talking 'on-task' and what groups are best for pupils to learn in?
 How can Ms Crosby best support talk and thinking that underpins pupil learning?

 ## Key idea